What is a Competency Framework?

 What are the benefits of a Competence Framework to the individual?

-- helps the identification of areas for development
+- Enables the identification of corporate training and development needs

 Competency Framework Design and Development